Causal Geodesics in Cylindrically Symmetric Vacuum Spacetimes Using Hamilton-Jacobi Formalism: Classification of Orbits

 \subsection{Background of the Classification Scheme}

 Point particles moving in Schwarzschild spacetime follow precessing elliptical orbits \cite{synge1960-08}.
+It is formally shown in the Appendix C as well.
 As proven earlier, orbits of massive point particles in Levi-Civita spacetime are also bounded between the periastron at $\rho = \underline{\rho}$ and the apastron at $\rho = \bar{\rho}$, one might hypothesise that their planar geodetic motion can be approximated to be precessing ellipses as well.
 In order to see that, we make a number of apt approximations to the equation (8b) considering $B=0$, $\sigma \ll 1$, and $\lvert{\underline{\rho}/\rho}\rvert < 1$ obtaining a closed form formula of trajectory on $z=z_0$ plane.

-where, $C$, $\epsilon$, $\gamma$, and $\delta$, given by the formulae below, carry information of the size, eccentricity, precession rate, and phase shift of the orbit.
+where, $C$, $\epsilon$, $\gamma$, and $\delta$ are dimensionless quantities, given by the formulae below, carry information of the size, eccentricity, precession rate, and phase shift of the orbit.
+These parameters are dependent on the initial conditions.
+On the other hand, the parameter $\eta$ is dependent on the spacetime itself.
+For Levi-Civita spacetime, it is $\eta = 2\sigma + 8 \sigma^2$.

-It is evident from equation (17) that the trajectory approximately follows a precessing elliptical orbit.
+It is evident from equation (19) that the trajectory approximately follows a precessing elliptical orbit.
 We also notice that the shape of a trajectory is uniquely determined by three of the parameters only, namely $C$, $\epsilon$, and $\gamma$.
 This is because, the parameter $\delta$ can always be set to zero by a mere rotation with respect to the $z$-axis.

 The parameter $C$ determines the size of an orbit.
-An important thing to notice in the equation (18a) is that, $C$ goes to infinity as $\sigma$ approaches to zero.
+An important thing to notice in the equation (20a) is that, $C$ goes to infinity as $\sigma$ approaches to zero.
 This is reasonable, since $\sigma=0$ represents the complete absence of the matter distribution, leading to a straight line trajectory.
 Another important parameter characterizing an orbit is its eccentricity $\epsilon$, such that $0\leq\epsilon<1$ for spacetime with a non-zero $\sigma$.
 In such a spacetime, the orbit of a massive particle is always bounded between $\rho=\underline{\rho}$ and $\rho=\bar{\rho}$, as we proved in section IIIA.
 From this, one concludes that the orbit must have an eccentricity which is always less than $1$.

 Out of the four parameters of the trajectory, $\gamma$ is the most important one for our purpose, since it determines the rate of precession and consequently the number of ``petals''.
 However, for a closed orbit, $\gamma$ must be a rational number.
 For an irrational $\gamma$, the orbit never closes and the trajectory keeps filling out a circular area as time increases.
 Hence, simply counting the number of ``petals'' loses its meaning.
 In the following section (IVB), we lay out a classification scheme that is both practical and incorporates all possible orbits.